-Somewhere along the line American men decided that blondes really do have more fun, and that they were going to be having that fun for themselves.
-Brad Pitt, Ryan Gosling (above), and the Carter brothers expressed their handsome superpowers, and suddenly everybody from Joe Jonas to Jonah Hill followed suit.
-(Although we do have to give props to Dennis Rodman, who included blonde in his mix back in the mid-‘90s.)
-Some say the inability to get to a barber during lockdown—and maybe having just a bit too much time on our hands—inspired many of us regular guys to go the home coloring route, experimenting with everything from True Sons to Colorsmith to Just For Men to achieve the glowing mane of a legendary lifeguard.
+Some say the inability to get to a barber during lockdown — and maybe having just a bit too much time on our hands — inspired many of us regular guys to go the home coloring route, experimenting with everything from True Sons to Colorsmith to Just For Men to achieve the shining mane of a legendary lifeguard.
 We’ve assembled a list of shampoos designed specifically to maintain and augment that golden-haired look.

 Sometimes, even with a pro stylist’s work or naturally blonde hair, damage can come from something as simple as being exposed to sun and oxygen.
 Lighter hair is also more porous, so it can suck up things in the environment, like pollution.
 If there are any weird minerals or chemicals in your water, they can also affect the color (it might be time to install a water softener, which would also be good for your clothes, your washing machine, your dishwasher, etc.) Beyond brassy, if swimming in a chlorinated pool is part of your workout routine, you might even find your hair turning green as chlorine interacts with copper in the water and leaves you with a Joker-like do.